FREQUENTLY ASKED QUESTIONS

 WHAT HEALTHCARE GUARANTEES DO YOU OFFER?

 We offer a 2 year congenital health guarantee, our lines are very healthy and we are confident in our health testing.
 Please be sure to provide an adequate exercise plan and appropriate diet for you Cairn Terrier.
+If you'd like to learn more about the specific health testing we do you can go to a parent dogs individual profile, or read our blog article about health testing recommendations in cairn terriers.

 HOW BIG WILL MY PUPPY GET?